-- Enhance overpass bridges with surface treatments (such as stucco, stone or brick), plantings, and appropriately-scaled signage. - Gateway landscaping should use native or regionallyadapted species that minimize water use. - Create a sense of arrival through the cohesive use of landscape treatments and signage. - Include "exit" signs that thank visitors for coming to Cheyenne. - Design signage that identifies businesses without dominating the setting (monument signs rather than tall pole signs).
+- Enhance overpass bridges with surface treatments (such as stucco, stone or brick), plantings, and appropriately-scaled signage. - Gateway landscaping should use native or regionallyadapted species that minimize water use. - Include "exit" signs that thank visitors for coming to Cheyenne. - Design signage that identifies businesses without dominating the setting (monument signs rather than tall pole signs).
 Tall pole-signs stick out in the landscape; low, integrated signs present a positive image for businesses as well as our community.